Oregon City

 Check it out here.
 Each week we'll update this page to let you know what our preacher will be speaking on.

-Join us on Sunday, April 28th at 10:00am
+Join us this Sunday, Febraury 9th at 10:00am

 For a Service of Word & Prayer

-Pastor Tom will bring the message
+as Pastor Tom brings the message

-Welcome to the Season of Easter
+Welcome to a Season of Ordinary Time

 -